How to drive safe and smart decisions in your workforce.

 “If suddenly we’re faced with someone driving at us unexpectedly, we would revert to swerving to the left.
 That actually puts you into the oncoming traffic.”

-“It’s not that people are consciously making a poor decision at the time… its only until later they realise they’ve made a poor decision.”
+“It’s not that people are consciously making a poor decision at the time… it’s only later they realise they’ve made a poor decision.”

 Bofinger said the time constraints also applied to more considered decisions.

 “It’s the efficiency-thoroughness tradeoff.
 If the decision has to be made by 2pm this afternoon, how much information can be found out before then?”

 She said that the immediacy of potential consequences also contributed to the decision-making process, giving smoking as an example.

 “Smoking has a long-term physical response.
 We do not see the harm until years later”

 When asked why many workers – particularly young males – make dangerous choices even when they know the possible consequences, Bofinger said males tend to see immediate feedback instead of longer term consequences.

 “It’s not until males are into their 20s that they start to fully understand consequences,” she said, adding that risk familiarity also changes perception.